 The risk associated with monies owed to the Firm not being paid.
 This for example would be fees associated with the Firm's client asset business.
 This is also the risk associated with client asset balances held with Citi bank.
-Fees are automatically debited from a client's account when they fall due.
-In terms of CAR, the Firm has robust procedures in place in relation to CAR and in turn uses a strong service provider Citi who is regulated by the Central Bank of Ireland and has a strong credit rating.
+In terms of CAR, the Firm has robust procedures in place in relation to CAR and in turn uses strong custodians Citibank Europe plc and Concorde Securities Ltd. which are regulated by their respective Central Banks in Ireland and Hungary.
 The Firm holds its own cash with Citibank which is also a source of credit risk.